Ahmed Rami (poet): Career

 In 1924, Ramy took a scholarship and was sent to Paris on an educational mission where he received a licence en lettres in Persian from the École des Langues Orientales Vivantes.
 The Persian language diploma helped him in translating the famous Omar Khayyám Quatrain from the original Persian version to Arabic.
 His translation was so adequate that it reflected Khayyám’s philosophy.

 In 1925, he worked as a librarian at Dar al-Kutub, Egyptian National Library and Archives, where he applied the modern techniques of librarianship he learned in France to organize the library.
 He also published his second and third collections of poetry in 1925.

 After working for Dar al-Kutub for 13 years, in 1938, Ramy worked for the League of Nations Library in Geneva as a librarian after Egypt officially joined the League.
 In 1945, he returned to Egypt where he worked as an advisor to the Egyptian Broadcast House.
 He returned to Dar al-Kutub as a Deputy Chairman three years later.
 Ramy was named vice president of the Dar al-Kutub Board in 1948 and literary adviser to the Egyptian State Broadcasting in November 1954.
 He contributed to al-Hilal between 1936 and 1954 and wrote plays for both the stage and the screen.

 During his career, Ahmed Ramy won a large number of awards and orders of merit.
 In 1965, he received the State Prize for Literature and was granted Intellectual Excellence Order by King Hassan II of Morocco.
 He won the State Order of Merit in literature in 1967.
 An honorary doctorate was given to him from the Academy of the Arts in 1976.
 He was granted a prestigious Lebanese order of merit, and the Paris-based Composers Association gave him a memorial plaque in recognition of his contributions.

 Relationship with Umm Kulthum

 Rami influenced the legendary Egyptian singer Umm Kulthum, who sang around 200 of his songs.
 He was introduced to Umm Kulthum in 1924 after his return to Cairo from studies in Paris.
-She described him as a spiritual combination of inspired feelings, deep suppressed revolution, tranquility and devotion..
-He wrote a poem for her, "If I Forgive", which became her first recording.
+She described him as a spiritual combination of inspired feelings, deep suppressed revolution, tranquility and devotion.
+He wrote a poem for her, "If I Forget", which became her first recording.
 Lebanese author and journalist Sélim Nassib released a novel, Oum (English title: I Love You for Your Voice), focused on the relationship between Rami and Umm Kulthum in 1996.